 - Shading - The shade caused by tree branches, TV antennas, satellite receivers or air conditioners will dramatically affect the output of solar panels.
 Because of this, it is important to keep your panels clear and not place them where they will be near shadows.
 This is most important during the 3 hours either side of solar noon (9AM to 3PM Standard time or 10AM to 4PM Daylight Savings time) as that is when you receive about 95% of your daily charging power.
 In the morning and evening, the sun is at a lower angle, and it is sometimes hard to avoid shade from objects that are permanently attached to your roof.
 But, the intensity of the sunlight during those hours is less; and, the contribution to the daily charge is relatively small anyway.

 · Cell Temperature – Solar panel cells are dark in color and operate much hotter than the ambient air temperature.
 The hotter these cells are, the lower the operating voltage.
 The lower the voltage, the lower the wattage (Volts x Amps = Watts).
-This is why it is important to use panels that have operating voltages above 17 volts.
-It takes 14.1 to 14.4 volts to fully charge most batteries (some want 14.6 to 14.8 volts) and a 17 volt panel may drop about two volts when it gets hot.
+This is why it is important to use panels that have operating voltages above 17 volts at 25 degrees C. It takes 14.1 to 14.4 volts to fully charge most batteries (some want 14.6 to 14.8 volts) and a 17 volt panel may drop about two volts when it gets hot.
 When you add other voltage drops caused by wire size, connections and the controller, you may not be able to push the batteries up to the voltage required for full charge.

 · Sun Angle – When the surface of your panels is not exactly perpendicular to the incoming sunlight, the cross sectional surface area of the solar panel exposed to the sun will be reduced, and you will lose some of that sunlight to reflection off of the panel’s surface.
 Typically, solar panels are mounted flat to the roof of an RV roof, which means that your panels will likely never be perfectly oriented toward the sun.
 This is most pronounced in the winter when the sun has a lower path across the sky.
 That being said, there are tilt mount options that will allow you to point the panels toward the sun and increase production slightly.
 But, it is very important to lay them back down before you take off down the highway!